 The dinnerware you set out is also important.
 Offer bowls as well as plates, and, if you're going with disposables, don't use flimsy products.
 Since the game lasts all day, those plates and forks are going to get a workout.

-As yummy as it sounds, this isn't the day to serve molten chocolate cake or ice cream on a cone.
-You want to give the kids something easy to eat while their eyes are glued to the tube.
-Here are some suggestions:
+As yummy as it sounds, this isn't the day to serve molten chocolate cake or ice cream cones.
+Give the kids something easy to eat while their eyes are glued to the tube.

-- Make rice cereal-marshmallow treats shaped like footballs.
-Use frosting or small pieces of fruit leather to mimic the laces of a football on top.
+- Make rice cereal marshmallow treats shaped like footballs.
+Use frosting or small pieces of fruit leather on the top to mimic the laces of a football.

 - Bar cookies are easy to make, especially when you're serving a crowd.

-- It's not like you'll have much trouble convincing kids to eat brownies, but these Brownie Pops from About.com's Guide to Candy look downright irresistible.
+- It's not like you'll have much trouble convincing kids to eat brownies, but Brownie Pops look downright irresistible.
 In fact, put just about anything on a stick (frozen bananas dipped in hardening chocolate, anyone?) and kids will devour it.

-- If you enjoy cake decorating, make a football field cake or a cake shaped like a football.
+- If you enjoy cake decorating, make a football field cake or one shaped like a football.

 The Halftime Dilemma